espocrm/documentation/docs/administration/layout-manager.md

 *Layout Sets* provide the ability to have different layouts for teams & portals.

-Admin can create a layout set record where they will define specific layouts that will differ from standard ones (defined in the Layout Manager).
+An admin can create a Layout Set record where they will define specific layouts that will differ from standard ones (which are defined in the Entity Manager).
 Layout sets are available at Administration > Layout Sets.

-A *Team* and *Portal* have the *Layout Set* link fields.
+A Team and Portal have the *Layout Set* link fields.

-For internal users (regular & admin), a Layout Set is applied through the *Default Team* (User > Default Team > Layout Set).
-The team should have the Layout Set specified.
-That team should be set as a default team for the user.
+For internal users (*regular* & *admin*), a Layout Set is applied through the *Default Team* (User > Default Team > Layout Set).
+The Team should have the Layout Set specified.
+That team should be set as a *Default Team* for the User.

-For portal users, the Layout Set is applied through the *Portal* record.
+For *portal* users, the Layout Set is applied through the *Portal* record.

-A Layout Set can also be specified for a specific user through the *Layout Set* field (as of v8.0).
-Only regular and admin users have this field available.
+A Layout Set can also be specified for a specific User in the *Layout Set* field.
+Only *regular* and *admin* users have this field available.

 !!! note